9 Incredible Benefits Of Taking Turmeric

 With so many pain relievers causing damage to the body, turmeric can be a fantastic alternative.

 Improved Antioxidant Capacity

-Oxidative damage is believed to be a primary cause of aging and is closely connected to many diseases.
-Without getting into the nitty gritty details, oxidative damage happens when free radicals interact with organic compounds in your body, like fatty acids, proteins, or DNA.
+Oxidative damage is believed to be a primary cause of ageing and is closely connected to many diseases.
+Without getting into the nitty-gritty details, oxidative damage happens when free radicals interact with organic compounds in your body, like fatty acids, proteins, or DNA.

 Antioxidants are crucial for protecting our bodies from antioxidants.
 The curcumin found in turmeric has a chemical structure that allows it disable free radicals.
 Perhaps more importantly, curcumin increases the natural antioxidant production and activity in your body, empowering you to greater health.

 Improved Brain Function and Lower Risk Of Alzheimer’s

 Many brain disorders such as depression and Alzheimer's has been linked to decreased levels of Brain-Derived Neurotrophic Factor (BDNF), a growth hormone.
 Curcumin can actually increase the levels of BDNF in the brain, suggesting that it can alleviate some of the symptoms of depression and possibly protect against Alzheimer’s.